-In April 2022 the Bord Altranais agus Cnáimhseachais na hÉireann (Nursing and Midwifery Board of Ireland) (NMBI) invited research teams to submit a tender to conduct a comprehensive evaluation of the Nursing and Midwifery curricula in Ireland leading to registration.
-The tender was awarded in July 2022 and the research commenced September 2022.
+In April 2022, An Bord Altranais agus Cnáimhseachais na hÉireann (Nursing and Midwifery Board of Ireland) (NMBI) invited research teams to submit a tender to conduct a comprehensive evaluation of the nursing and midwifery curricula in Ireland leading to registration.
+The tender was awarded in July 2022 and the research commenced in September 2022.

-The aim of this project was to conduct a full-scale review of undergraduate nursing and midwifery programs leading to registration in Ireland, with the aim of future proofing the programmes for the decade to come.
+The aim of this project was to conduct a full-scale review of undergraduate nursing and midwifery programmes leading to registration in Ireland, with the aim of future proofing the programmes for the decade to come.

-Bord Altranais agus Cnáimhseachais na hÉireann (Nursing and Midwifery Board of Ireland) (NMBI) as the statutory body for the regulation of nursing and midwifery in Ireland provide standards and requirements for Higher Educational Bodies (EBs) and Associated Health Care Providers (AHCPs) involved in the education and registration of nurses and midwives in relation to the design, development, delivery and evaluation of nurse and midwife registration education programs.
-Currently programs are provided to educate nurses and midwives across several divisions resulting in graduates who may initially register as a: Registered General Nurse (RGN), Registered Psychiatric Nurse (RPN), Registered Nurses Intellectual Disability (RNID), Registered Children's Nurse (RCN) and Registered Midwife (RM).
+NMBI, as the statutory body for the regulation of nursing and midwifery in Ireland provide standards and requirements for Higher Educational Bodies and Associated Health Care Providers (AHCPs) involved in the education and registration of nurses and midwives in relation to the design, development, delivery and evaluation of nurse and midwife registration education programs.
+Currently programmes are provided to educate nurses and midwives across several divisions resulting in graduates who may initially register as a: Registered General Nurse (RGN), Registered Psychiatric Nurse (RPN), Registered Nurses Intellectual Disability (RNID), Registered Children's Nurse (RCN) and Registered Midwife (RM).
 The current undergraduate nursing and midwifery four-year degree was first provided by the third level education sector in 2002 and 2006 respectively.

-Following a comprehensive review by the Department of Health in 2012, aligned with continuing engagement with stakeholders, NMBI published revised curriculum standards and requirements for registration programs in 2016.
+Following a comprehensive review by the Department of Health in 2012, aligned with continuing engagement with stakeholders, NMBI published revised standards and requirements for registration programs in 2016.
 The standards were subsequently amended and approved in January 2022, and updated in 2023, with a particular focus on site inspection processes and requirements.

-There are currently 75,871 nurses and midwives registered with the Nursing and Midwifery Board of Ireland (NMBI), as of June 2022 (NMBI 2022).
+There are currently 75,871 nurses and midwives registered with the NMBI, as of June 2022 (NMBI 2022).
 Nursing remains the single largest grade category with more than 59,000 nurses and 3,850 midwives currently employed in patient facing roles (NMBI 2022).
 Nurses and midwives account for almost a third (31.6%) of the total public health service workforce.
 Whilst the numbers of nurses and midwives on the register have increased, their proportional representation as part of the overall health service workforce has remained relatively constant over the past decade.